About the Practice Portal

 The goal of ASHA's Practice Portal is to assist audiologists and speech-language pathologists in their day-to-day practices by making it easier to find the best available evidence and expertise in patient care, identify resources that have been vetted for relevance and credibility, and increase practice efficiency.
 Our goal is not to provide a practice 'recipe' but to make available to you the information and resources you need to guide your decision-making.
-The Practice Portal site and the content of the clinical and professional issues topics are in "beta" mode and will evolve in response to user feedback.

 Content Development Process